Can ‘Democratic Socialists of America’ Be Salvaged?

 • 12 min read

 The left has a problem: reactionary and neoliberal forces have been working together for decades to infiltrate elected government and prop-up capitalist institutions.
 They have co-opted the major political parties, non-profits, unions, and even control oversight and regulatory agencies.
-They then act as gatekeepers to any meaningful activism or social change, pushing leftists out of organizations with vague concern trolling and discourse policing.
+They then act as gatekeepers to any meaningful activism or social change, pushing socialists out of organizations with vague concern trolling and discourse policing.
 Where is the opposition to this conglomeration of social and political power?

 Since formal recognition just before the 2017 election season, the leaders of Olympia DSA, Riley Woodward-Pratt and Deb Pattin, have personally spent hundreds of dollars and months of their time systematically targeting, stalking, and attacking socialist candidates, workers, area leftists, environmental activists, and their fellow DSA members.
 Their tactics include threats, blackmail, vocal opposition, and physical violence.

 Co-chairs Woodward-Pratt and Pattin, who brag of union membership, court conservatives, corporatists, and fascists, all while labeling the leftist opposition as “anti-union.”
 They often discount and belittle the suggestions of their fellow members.
-They insist that the group doesn’t have the time or resources to promote leftist ideas or politics or be actively involved in anything beyond idealistic navel-gazing and empty gestures.
+They insist that the group doesn’t have the time or resources to promote socialist ideas or politics or be actively involved in anything beyond idealistic navel-gazing and empty gestures.

 Earlier in the summer of the 2018 election, according to Tumwater Police records, DSA co-chair Deb Pattin and her husband physically attacked, harassed, and stalked Socialist Party candidate for County Public Utilities Commissioner, Andrew Saturn, and his campaign team during a Thurston County Democratic Party event.
 At the time, Saturn’s campaign was invited and was even endorsed by the Democrats, while his opponent was not.